 - My brother and uncle have published books involving weeds in wild oats and heat-flow meter methodology.
 I come from science people.

-- I love reading, discovering new music, collecting weird words, playing volleyball, and witty banter.
+- I love reading, discovering new music, collecting weird words, basketball, and witty banter.

 - I love math.
 Seriously.